ajgrande924/insight-project/BACKGROUND.md

   - brief unavailability of data for a x duration of time
   - replica should get promoted (slave to master)
   - new clone should kick off and system recovers

+**engineering challenges**

+Deployment of kubernetes cluster

+  - aws eks vs. kops
+  - how much is handled by terraform vs. kubectl / helm